-The Company has taken steps to ensure its executive compensation program does not incent inappropriate risks.
+The Company considers risk management when implementing its compensation program, and has taken steps to ensure its executive compensation program does not incentivize inappropriate risks.
 Some of the risk management initiatives currently employed by the Company are as follows:

-- appointing a majority independent Compensation Committee to oversee the executive compensation program; and - use of discretion in adjusting any bonus payments up or down as the Compensation Committee deems appropriate and recommends.
+- appointing a Compensation Committee comprised entirely of independent directors to oversee the executive compensation program; and - use of discretion in adjusting any bonus payments up or down as the Compensation Committee deems appropriate and recommends.

+The Board and the Compensation Committee do not believe that the Company's compensation policies and practices result in unnecessary or inappropriate risk-taking, including those that are likely to have a material adverse effect on the Company.
 The Company does not have a policy that restricts the ability of a Named Executive Officer or director to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held, directly or indirectly, by the Named Executive Officer or director.